 We want you to know that we are watching and praying and waiting with you.

-These are surreal times, and as we struggle to adjust, it can be easy to succumb to the disorienting, structureless passage of time.
+But these are surreal times, and as we struggle to adjust, it can be easy to succumb to the disorienting, structureless passage of time.
 The “new normal” of not having any idea how long this will last, or how much it might permanently change things, is likely to take its toll on our mental health.

-As the quarantine stretches from weeks to months, if you haven’t found some routines and means of connection to bring more structure to your days, we wanted to remind you that it is imperative to take care of yourself.
+If you haven’t found some routines and means of connection to bring more structure to your days, we wanted to remind you that it is imperative to take care of yourself.

 Here are some simple practices that, especially taken together, can make a huge difference: